erikgraa/azure-local-endpoints/README.md

 ## 🌳 Repository

-The repository structure is as follows (with multiple regions' endpoints):
+The repository structure is as follows.
+Each region gets its own folder.

 ```plaintext
 │   LICENSE